Rural Homes

 Wales Support Schemes

-Habitat Wales Scheme for 2024-2025 serves as an interim scheme bridging Glastir’s December 2023 closure and the Sustainable Farming Scheme launch in 2026.
+Habitat Wales Scheme for 2024-2025 is an interim scheme bridging Glastir’s December 2023 closure and the Sustainable Farming Scheme launch in 2026.
 It permits spot treatment of invasive species within habitat management actions.

-The Nature Networks Fund awarded £3.78 million to 17 conservation projects in 2023, with grants ranging £87,600-£249,999 explicitly including knotweed eradication.
+The Nature Networks Fund awarded £3.78 million to 17 conservation projects in 2023, with grants ranging £87,600-£249,999 that explicitly include knotweed eradication.
 This is delivered by National Lottery Heritage Fund in partnership with Welsh Government and Natural Resources Wales.

 Scotland Support

-The Scottish Invasive Species Initiative Phase 2 covering 2023-2026 received £2.08 million from Scottish Government’s Nature Restoration Fund plus £0.8 million in-kind contributions.
+The Scottish Invasive Species Initiative Phase 2 (2023-2026) received £2.08 million from Scottish Government’s Nature Restoration Fund plus £0.8 million in-kind contributions.
 This programme covers over one-third of mainland Scotland targeting Japanese Knotweed and other invasive species.

 The Nature Restoration Fund has awarded over £65 million to more than 240 projects since its 2021 launch.
 Competitive streams include “Helping Nature” offering £25,000-£250,000 and “Transforming Nature” offering £250,000 or more.
 Invasive species control is a priority theme.